-In surprise summit concession, Trump says he will halt Korea war games
+Trump in surprise summit move says he will halt Korea war games

 Noting past North Korean promises to denuclearize, many analysts cast doubt on how effective Trump had been at obtaining Washington’s pre-summit goal of getting North Korea to undertake complete, verifiable and irreversible steps to scrap a nuclear arsenal that is advanced enough to threaten the United States.

+While suggesting Pyongyang would take mutual goodwill measures, KCNA made no mention of abandoning the country’s nuclear program.

-Critics at home said the U.S. president had given away too much at a meeting that gave international standing to Kim.
-The North Korean leader is deeply isolated, his country accused by rights groups of widespread human rights abuses and under U.N. sanctions for its nuclear and ballistic missile programs.
+Critics in the United States said Trump had given away too much at a meeting that provided international standing to Kim.
+The North Korean leader had been isolated, his country accused by rights groups of widespread human rights abuses and under U.N. sanctions for its nuclear and ballistic missile programs.

 If implemented, the halting of the joint military exercises would be one of the most controversial moves to come from the summit.
 The drills help keep U.S. forces at a state of readiness in one of the world’s most tense flashpoints.